 The US government makes it extremely difficult to approve new formulas.
 Part of the process includes a lot of research for any change to the basic formula.
 Companies have not wanted to put forth the money, time, and effort required to do the research on goat milk formula.
 It’s difficult to predict the interest level, since goat milk isn’t as popular in the US as it is in other countries.

 Are there benefits to goat milk infant formula?

 Goat milk formula is generally considered a “gentle” formula.
 Milk is made up of whey and casein.
 Within casein there are A1 and A2 beta caseins.
-A2 beta casein tends to be tolerated.
+A2 beta casein tends to be better tolerated.
 This is a newer area of research, but for some people who have trouble tolerating milk of any type, switching to an A2 version leads to less discomfort.
 Goat milk naturally only has A2 beta casein.